-of the last SCGFailure that occurred on this cell.
+To achieve this, SFM first constructs and maintains a candidate cell database on the device side.
+For each candidate cell recently measured (e.g., within the last 10 seconds), the database records the following key information: (1) Basic cell information, including cell ID and bandwidth, (2) Most recent RSRP measurement result of the cell, (3) The timestamp of the last SCGFailure that occurred on this cell.
 When SCGFailureInformation is sent without piggybacking measurement reports (line 8 of Algorithm 2), SFM initiates device-side cell selection based on the historical data in the cell database.
-As shown in Figure 15, SFM uses a four-level decision tree to decide the target cell for SCG recovery: For each recently measured cell, SFM first determines whether it is a valid option for SCG recovery.
-At the first and second laver, SFM filters out cells with RSRP below the threshold $th{rsrp}$ and cells that have recently experienced SCGFailures (line 12).
+As shown in Fig. 15, SFM uses a four-level decision tree to decide the target cell for SCG recovery: For each recently measured cell, SFM first determines whether it is a valid option for SCG recovery.
+At the first and second layer, SFM filters out cells with RSRP below the threshold th{rsrp} and cells that have recently experienced SCGFailures (line 12).
 Next, SFM selects the cell with the best overall performance from the qualified candidates (line 14).
 It considers both radio strength and bandwidth resources of candidate cells, two critical factors deciding the cell performance [10].
 At the third layer, SFM chooses all cells on the channel with the maximum bandwidth; Among these cells, SFM selects the one with the highest RSRP as the final target cell.

-$\circ$ Adaptive threshold adjustment.
-(Algorithm 3) In the final recovery phase, SFM dynamically adjusts the RSRP threshold for SCG addition to avoid repeated random access failures.
-Figure 15 illustrates our threshold control algorithm.
+• Adaptive threshold adjustment: (Algorithm 3) In the final recovery phase, SFM dynamically adjusts the RSRP threshold for SCG addition to avoid repeated random access failures.
+Fig. 15 illustrates our threshold control algorithm.
 When UE receives an SCG addition command, SFM first checks the RSRP threshold T from the last successful SCG addition (line 3 of Algorithm 3).
 SFM then adjusts the threshold based on the outcome of the random access attempt.
-If the random access fails, the threshold T is increased by X dB (line 8); if the random access succeeds, the threshold Tis decreased by X dB, but not below the default threshold $T{def}$ configured by the operator (line 6).
-The default value for X is set to 5 dB to balance efficiency and accuracy of threshold control based on our tests.
-UE uses the new threshold to determine whether to proceed with the next SCG addition.
-Finally, if random access failures are not observed for more
+If the random access